markus-zzz/zzzconsulting-website/_posts/2018-07-16-llvm-exercise.markdown

 ```

 ## Wrap up
-So what have we touched in this exercise?
+So what areas of the LLVM infrastructure have we familiarized ourselves with in
+this exercise?
 - Traversing the CFG
 - Traversing the SSA graph (looking for uses of an instruction)
 - Requesting a dominator tree and traversing it